vikstrr1/SS-DM_Project/README.md

 ## Sort files

-sort_file.py will sort the input files by time for testing porpuses.
+sort_file.py will sort the input files by time for testing purposes.

 The .env file contains a watch_list select there which symbols you want to be notified by mail for sell and buy decisions.
 Because the account can send limited amount of mails.